FedericoGi/Final-Project-Iron-Hack/README.md

 ## Insights using Tableau

-I created a Tableau Public story that can be viewes [here](https://public.tableau.com/profile/federico.giuliani#!/vizhome/1987CarmarketsVSTodaysElectricVehicles/PowertrainEV?publish=yes)
+I created a Tableau Public story that can be view [here](https://public.tableau.com/profile/federico.giuliani#!/vizhome/1987CarmarketsVSTodaysElectricVehicles/PowertrainEV?publish=yes)
 Within the tableau folder you can find more charts and visual [here]

 ## Conclusion